eytanbab/finance-tracker/README.md

    ```

 3. **Set Up Environment Variables**:
-   Create a `.env` file in the root directory and add the necessary environment variables (Plaid, Clerk, Lemon Squeezy, etc.).
+   Create a `.env` file in the root directory and add the necessary environment variables (Clerk, Dattabase, etc.).

 4. **Run the Development Server**: